Parallel remote state preparation for fully device-independent verifiable blind quantum computation

 \subsection{Individual relations}

-We now show each relation that forms \cref{thm:assumptions_satisfied} in individual detail.
-We will take it as given throughout this section that the values of all Bell expressions and correlations requested in \cref{sec:requested_observations} are attained (within the tolerance specified in terms of $\varepsilon$).
+We now show each relation that forms \cref{thm:assumptions_satisfied} in individual detail. \Cref{prop:symmetry,prop:com_alice,prop:com_bob,prop:acomm_alice,prop:acomm_bob,prop:conj_rel} that we exhibit here were together used to form the proof of \cref{thm:assumptions_satisfied} at the beginning of this section.
+We take it as given throughout the remainder of this section that the values of all Bell expressions and correlations requested in \cref{sec:requested_observations} are attained (within the tolerance specified in terms of $\varepsilon$).

 \begin{proposition}[Symmetry, Alice and Bob] For any $\bm \chi \in \mathcal{S}$,

 for any position $j$ and for all $q \in \{1, 2, 3\}$. \end{proposition} \begin{proof} The relations are special cases of those of \cref{eq:corr_rel_regular} with $\bm{x}_{j} = \bm{\chi}_{j}$. \end{proof}